A Saturday in San Diego’s Art Scene

 Where artists come to grow, and the community follows.

 I wandered solo, snacking on fruit, crackers, and sips of wine, drifting between curated walls and studio doorways.
-I spoke with several artists about their work, each conversation leaving a little spark behind.
-There’s something grounding about seeing where art is made, not just where it’s framed.
+I spoke with several artists about their work, each conversation more enlightening than the last.

 Photo via arton30th.com